Magnetic field generation in mergers of massive main-sequence stars: Discussion

 \subsection{Comparison to other simulations}

 \citet{glebbeek2013a} have conducted a series of stellar merger simulations as head-on collisions and subsequent stellar evolution calculations for a range of masses and evolutionary points.
-They used an SPH code with $130\,000$ particles per star whereas we use a grid-based approach with 1 to 2 million cells per star.
-Moreover, we include MHD effects, which is the major novelty in our simulations.
-By simulating head-on collisions, they avoid dealing with rotation in the merger product and also with angular momentum transport.
-The collision may lead to more heating compared to the merger in our simulations.
-Moreover, there is probably no disk forming around the merger product in their simulations due to the missing angular momentum.
-In their simulations, the equal-mass collisions eject between 4\% and 8\% of the total mass (see their Figure 3), whereas in our simulation, only 0.14\% of the mass is unbound (compare Sect.~\ref{sec:ejecta}).
+They used a smoothed-particle hydrodynamics code with $130\,000$ particles per star, whereas we used a grid-based approach with 1 to 2 million cells per star and included MHD.
+In their simulations, the equal-mass collisions eject between 4\% and 8\% of the total mass (see their Fig. 3), whereas in our simulation, only 0.14\% of the mass is unbound (compare with Sect.~\ref{sec:ejecta}).
 This might be due to the difference in the initial conditions as material can escape more easily in head-on collisions, whereas in our merger simulations a large disk forms that is bound.
 In our simulation, the core is dominated by material from the secondary star, corresponding to ``case S'' in \citet{glebbeek2013a}.
 As explained there, this can be attributed to the lower buoyancy in the secondary star.
 They find ``case S'' for relatively unevolved primaries at moderate mass ratios, which would also apply to our case.